Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 ### Deploy a full image update to your device

 After a delta update has been downloaded to a device, in order to be re-created into a full image, it must be diffed against a valid _source .swu file_ which has been previously cached on the device.
 For this preview, the simplest way to populate this cached image is to deploy a full image update to the device via the DU service (using the existing import and deployment processes in our [public documentation](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/)).
-As long as the device has been configured with the preview DU Agent and Delta processor, the installed .swu file will be cached automatically by the DU Agent for future delta update use.
+As long as the device has been configured with the Early Access DU Agent and Delta processor, the installed .swu file will be cached automatically by the DU Agent for future delta update use.

 ### Generate delta updates using the DiffGen tool